shulgaalexey/sort_in_file/README.md

 Experiments
 -----------

-### Comparison of singlethreaded and multythreaded
+### Comparison of singlethread and multithread performance

-Tests demonstrated that multithreaded variant is about 35% faster than a single threaded one.
+Tests demonstrated that multithreaded variant is about 35% faster than a singlethreaded one.
-\n Test conditions were following:
+Test conditions were following:
  * input file item number: 5 000 000
  * item value range: 0 ...
 UINT_MAX
  * bucket number: 100
  * maximum number of items in memory: 5000
+ * number of test runs of each sorting solution 20
+ * input files were generated using standard rand() implementation

-### Performance test
+### Huge file sorting performance test
 Sorting a huge file of 500 000 000 items took 5 min on my machine
  * used asynchronous sorting solution
  * used the same item range, bucket number and memory restrictions as in previous experiment
+ * input file was generated using standard rand() implementation

 Reference